Build a full backend with Next.js and Neon

 If you don't have a Neon account, sign up at [console.neon.tech](https://console.neon.tech/signup).

-In the Neon Console, click New Project, name it my-backend, and create it.
-From the project dashboard, click Connect and copy the connection string.
+In the Neon Console, click **New Project**, name it `my-backend`, and select the **AWS US East (Ohio)** region.

 npx create-next-app@latest my-backend --typescript --tailwind --app --eslint --yes